NikVince/NikVince/README.md

 Currently focused on mastering machine learning and data science whilst learning the fundamental concepts of IT from my ongoing CS degree at IU.

 I have built a foundation with C/C++ and Java, and am now progressing through Python, focusing on ML libraries like NumPy, Pandas, Scikit-learn, and TensorFlow.
-Following Andrew Ng's Coursera course for foundational ML knowledge and working towards becoming proficient in deep learning and data analysis.
+I am working towards becoming an expert in machine learning and data analysis through hands-on learning projects.

 Previously built experience in full stack development with JavaScript, HTML/CSS, Node.js, and React, whilst leveraging Rust for performance-critical backend work.
-Also familiar with PostgreSQL and various CI/CD tools.
+Also familiar with SQL and various CI/CD tools.

-Looking forward to connect with likeminded developers and data scientists who never stop growing and exploring new concepts.
+Looking forward to connecting with likeminded developers and data scientists who never stop growing and exploring new concepts.

 ## 🛠️ Tech Stack
 <a target="_blank" href="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" style="display: inline-block;"><img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" alt="python" width="42" height="42" /></a>